jedevc/afnom-missing-semester/_2023/lec1_course-shell.md

 ```

 We will go into a lot more detail about how to take advantage of pipes
-in the lecture on data wrangling.
+in later lectures on the shell.

 ## A versatile and powerful tool